It is a disorder of the cardiac rhythm (arrhythmia) caused by abnormal electrical signals in the lower chambers of the heart (ventricles).

 Short episodes of ventricular tachycardia may not cause any symptoms in some people.
 Others may experience:

 - Feeling as if your heart is accelerated (palpitations).

 - Pain in the chest ( angina ).

 Sustained or more severe episodes of ventricular tachycardia can cause:

 - Cardiac arrest (sudden death).

 Several conditions can cause ventricular tachycardia.
-It is important to get a quick and accurate diagnosis and proper care.
-Consult your doctor if you or your child experience any V-tach symptoms.
+It is essential to get a quick and accurate diagnosis and proper care.
+Consult your Doctor if you or your child experience any V-tach symptoms.

-If you faint, have trouble breathing, or have chest pain that lasts more than a few minutes, get emergency care.
+Get emergency care if you faint, have trouble breathing, or have chest pain that lasts more than a few minutes.
 Seek emergency care for anyone who experiences these symptoms.

 Ventricular tachycardia is caused by an interruption in the normal electrical impulses that control the pumping rate of your ventricles.
-Many things can cause or contribute to problems with the electrical system of the heart.
+Many things can cause or contribute to the heart’s electrical system problems.
 These include: